-- Applicant/importer must first be a company or business that is registered with the Accounting and Corporate Regulatory Authority (ACRA) and obtain a Unique Entity Number (UEN) from ACRA - Applicant/importer must register and activate their UEN with Singapore Customs (SC) - Applicant/importer is then requested to open and maintain a GIRO account for the payment of fees and permits - Finally, the applicant/importer should check for any additional requirements
+- Applicant/importer must first be a company or business that is registered with the Accounting and Corporate Regulatory Authority (ACRA) and obtain a Unique Entity Number (UEN) from ACRA. - Applicant/importer must register and activate their UEN with Singapore Customs (SC) for import, transship and export of food products. - Applicant/importer is then requested to open and maintain a GIRO account with SFA for the payment of fees and permits. - Finally, the applicant/importer should check for any additional requirements.